 Bigstock

 You can assume all employers will go through a reference check before they hire you.
-Including the phrase on your resume is simply a waste of space and makes your resume come across as outdated since it was common practice to include it at the end of the resume years ago, before ATS changed the landscape of the job search process.
+Including this phrase on your resume is simply a waste of space and makes your resume come across as outdated since it was common practice to include it at the end of the resume years ago before ATS changed the landscape of the job search process.

 Today's job seekers need a well-polished resume to compete.
 Avoiding overused buzzwords and phrases that say nothing or that may imply something negative will help keep you in the running.

-We know today's hiring managers and recruiters get more applicants than needed for each job opening, so don't let bad phrases be the cause for them turning away your resume!
+We know today's hiring managers get more applicants than needed for each job opening, so don't let bad phrases be the cause for them turning away your resume!

 - Why You Should Never Post Your Resume Online - Work It Daily ... ›